H-1B Requests & USCIS Processing

 - Non-union positions: FSIS must obtain a prevailing wage determination from the U.S. Department of Labor National Prevailing Wage Center, which can take up to 2 months.

-SECOND, the UH department obtain information from the employee to prepare an H-1B request to be submitted to FSIS.
-The department should complete/gather the following documents for the H-1B request:
+SECOND, the UH department should work with the employee to complete/gather the following documents for the H-1B request, which should be submitted to FSIS:

-THIRD, the department should forward the entire packet to the college/school/unit’s AO/PO.
+THIRD, the department should forward the entire packet to the college/school/unit’s AO/PO/HR Specialist.

-FOURTH, the AO/PO should review the request, attach any necessary documents, and send the complete request to FSIS, Attn: Signe, PSB 102-106.
+FOURTH, the AO/PO/HR Specialist should review the request, attach any necessary documents, and send the complete request to FSIS, Attn: Signe/Isis, PSB 102-106.
 FSIS will review the request and may require additional/revised documentation.

 - UH can submit a petition to USCIS up to 6 months prior to the requested H-1B start date.